 My editing covers the full gamut of writing genres and styles from experimental literary fiction to romance, fantasy, crime and crossover works.

 A Structure Read looks at ‘big picture’ issues including theme, pacing, characterisation, scene balance, story logic, narrative voice, point of view and suitability to audience.
-Note that a minor issue can also be structural if its repetition means the entire manuscript is affected or if it shows a gap in the author’s skill-base, for instance heavy use of exposition or random shifts in point of view (‘head-hopping’).
+Note that a minor issue can also be structural if its repetition means the entire manuscript is affected or if it shows a gap in the author’s skill-base, for instance heavy use of exposition, or random shifts in point of view in a psychologically realist work.

 A Structure Read offers solid critique with positive, actionable suggestions plus clear examples of useful techniques you can use to progress your story and develop as a writer.
 Think of it as a personal writing course completely geared to your manuscript and its audience.